ckan/ckan/doc/install-from-source.rst

 This section describes how to install CKAN from source.
 This removes the requirement for Ubuntu 10.04 that exists with :doc:`install-from-package`.

-.. warning:: Installing from source is complex and recommended only for CKAN developers or for distributions other than Ubuntu 10.04, for which these instructions provide a basis.
+.. warning:: This option is more complex than :doc:`install-from-package`, so we suggest only doing it this way if you plan to work on CKAN core, or have no access to Ubuntu 10.04 via any of the suggested methods.

 For support during installation, please contact `the ckan-dev mailing list <http://lists.okfn.org/mailman/listinfo/ckan-dev>`_.